Weihang-Huang/MetaphorIdentification/README.md

 ## Overview

-This repository accompanies the paper *“Metaphor Identification Using Large Language Models: A Comparison of RAG, Prompt Engineering, and Fine-Tuning”* by Fuoli et al. (2025), available as a preprint on [arXiv](URL).
+This repository accompanies the paper *“Metaphor Identification Using Large Language Models: A Comparison of RAG, Prompt Engineering, and Fine-Tuning”* by Fuoli et al. (2025), available as a preprint on [arXiv]([URL](https://arxiv.org/abs/2509.24866)).

 The repository contains all materials and code necessary to **replicate the study**, which investigates how large language models (LLMs) can be used to automatically identify and annotate metaphorical expressions in full texts.
 We compare three core approaches: